Trading online - be careful with your message

-So it is a pet topic of interest to me and as such, I have learned and thing or two.
+So it is a pet topic of interest for me and as such, I have learned a thing or two.
 The reason I caveat my experience is that many like to title themselves as experts after watching a Ted talk.
 It takes years of research, reading and doing to gain that experience.
 I do not present myself as an expert but I want to highlight some key observations that you may want to take on board when marketing, in times of economic and social unease.

 The importance of tone